An easy recipe for pomegranate orange scones. Absolutely delicious and perfect for breakfast or as an afternoon snack.

 So they did.

-I used the pumpkin chocolate chip scone recipe as a basis but kind of just winged it with the new flavor combination.
+I used the pumpkin chocolate chip scone recipe as a base to work off of but kind of just winged it with the new flavor combination of pomegranate and orange.

-Of course I had to taste one straight out of the oven.
-One bite in and I picked up the phone to text Ulysses.
+Of course, I had to taste one straight out of the oven.
+One bite in and I immediately knew they were a winner.

 I also can’t look at this picture without wishing they weren’t all gone.